The Writing Center

 Students are responsible for cancelling any appointments that they cannot attend using the online system.

-The fall 2019 hours of the RMU Writing Center are as follows:
+The spring 2020 hours of the RMU Writing Center are as follows:

 What Doesn't Work